 - 1. Limited English proficient students who have had less than two years of instruction in an English for Speakers of Other Languages Program. - 2.
 Students with disabilities whose Individual Education Plan indicates that participation in FSA is not appropriate. - 3.
 Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education.
-(SAT-10 alternative assessment).
+(SAT-10 alternative assessment/iReady reading).

-All grade 3 students new to the county or students who missed the reading portion of the FSA will be administered the SAT-10 prior to the end of the school year.
+All grade 3 students new to the county or students who missed the reading portion of the FSA will be administered the an alternative assessment SAT-10 prior to the end of the school year.
 All grade 3 students who scored Level 1 will also take the SAT-10 at the end of Summer Reading Camp.

 To promote a student using the SAT-10 as an alternative assessment Good Cause exemption, the grade 3 student scoring at Level 1 Reading FSA must score at or above the 45th percentile on a parallel form of the SAT-10.
 The SAT-10 may only be administered TWO times.
 The earliest the alternative assessment may be administered is following the receipt of the grade 3 student's Reading FSA scores or during the last two weeks of school, whichever occurs first, for student promotion purposes.
+The iReady scale score requirement for promotion is Reading 535 or higher.

-4. Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the Florida State Standards in reading equal to at least a Level 2 performance on the FSA.
-To be accepted as meeting the portfolio option for demonstrating mastery of the required reading skills, the student portfolio contents must: (a) be selected by the student's teacher, (b) be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom, (c) include evidence that the benchmarks assessed by the grade 3 Reading FSA have been met.
+- 4. Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the Florida State Standards in reading equal to at least a Level 2 performance on the FSA.
+To be accepted as meeting the portfolio option for demonstrating mastery of the required reading skills, the student portfolio contents must: (a) be selected by the student's teacher, (b) be an accurate picture of the student's ability and only include student work that has been independently produced in the elassroom, (e) include evidence that the benchmarks assessed by the grade 3 Reading FSA have been met.
 This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words (with an average of 500 words per benchmark).
-Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum that are aligned with the Florida State Standards or teacher-prepared assessments that are aligned with the Florida State Standards, (d) be an organized collection of evidence of the student's mastery of the Florida Standards - English Language Arts that are assessed by the grade 3 Reading FSA.
+Such evidence eould include chapter or unit tests from the district's/school's adopted core reading curriculum that are aligned with the Florida State Standards or teacher-prepared assessments that are aligned with the Florida State Standards, (d) be an organized collection of evidence of the student's mastery of the Florida Standards - English Language Arts that are assessed by the grade 3 Reading FSA.
 For each benchmark, there must be at least three examples of mastery as demonstrated by a grade of 70% or above, and (e) be signed by the teacher and the principal as an accurate assessment of the required reading skills.
-These guidelines are to be considered minimum guidelines, with the expectation that school districts would have the flexibility to set portfolio standards that may exceed the guidelines adopted.
+These guidelines are to be considered minimum guidelines, with the expectation that school districts would have the flexibility to set portfolio standards that may exceed the guidelines adopted. - To promote a student by portfolio, there must be evidence of mastery of the third grade Florida State Standard Benchmarks for Language Arts and beginning mastery for fourth grade Language Arts.
+The portfolio must meet the following requirements: